header logo

 CR7 is the individual with the most total followers on Instagram and Facebook

-Ronaldo's rivalry with Messi for the title of the world's best player has propelled both to unprecedented heights.
-The player currently plying his trade for Al Nassr in Saudi Arabia has set the standards for football, and we can only expect more from him in the future.
+Ronaldo's rivalry with Messi for the title of world's best player has propelled both to unprecedented heights.
+Currently playing for Al Nassr in Saudi Arabia, Ronaldo has raised the standards of football, and we can expect even more from him.

-8/ Claude Makelele - Most influential soccer players
+8. Claude Makelele - One of the most influential soccer players

-Pure purists would tell you that Claude Makelele is nothing special.
-That despite his title being his, he wasn't the originator of ideas; that he once told Marca, "One day I hope I can play like Aaron Mokoena of Ajax."
-They might have a point.
+Purists might argue that Claude Makelele is nothing special.
+Despite his reputation, he did not invent the role; he once told Marca, "One day, I hope I can play like Aaron Mokoena of Ajax."
+Some critics might have a point.

 French football legend - C. Makelele